 Lows, mids, and highs

-In Good Morning Baltimore sung by Nikki Blonsky, the opening kick drum is heard but doesn’t have the anticipated loudness and, well, kick typically experienced during the song.
-Cymbal hits and clashes are relayed more clearly than the bass notes, and even remain audible during the first verse of the theatrical ballad.
+In Good Morning Baltimore sung by Nikki Blonsky, the opening kick drum sounds much louder than it does with my Drop x Sennheiser HD 6XX.
+Cymbal hits and clashes sound louder than I expect and make it hard to hear the vocals during the first verse of the theatrical ballad.

-Blonsky’s vocals sound quite accurate throughout, rarely masked by the low-frequency elements of the song.
-Her vibrato at 2:24 doesn’t sound great through the headset, because harmonic distortion is audible.
-The background chorus is heard clearly throughout the song, even during the last 30 seconds when it becomes the most instrumentally busy.
-The headset reproduces an array of music genres well, but no matter what style of music you enjoy, you’ll likely notice a lack of clarity.
+Blonksy’s vibrato at 2:24 doesn’t sound great through the headset because of the thunderous bass response.
+The background chorus is heard throughout the song, even during the last 30 seconds when it becomes the most instrumentally busy, but again, clarity could be better.

-Can I use the Jabra Elite 45h for phone calls?
+Can you use the Jabra Elite 45h for phone calls?

-The Jabra Elite 45h microphone quality is above average, and it does a good job of attenuating background noise.
-When there are high winds, the person on the other end of the call will hear audio clipping, but this is unfortunately normal in sub-optimal conditions.
+The Jabra Elite 45h microphone quality is above average and does a good job of suppressing background noise.
+When there are high winds, the person on the other end of the call will hear audio clipping, which is unfortunately normal in sub-optimal conditions.

 Should you buy the Jabra Elite 45h?

-No, the Jabra Elite 45h does not feature water-resistant nano-coating.
+No, the Jabra Elite 45h do not feature water-resistant nano-coating.
 That feature is reserved for Jabra’s more expensive headphones: the Elite 85h.
-However, the Elite 45h does come with a two year warranty that covers damage from water and dust.
+However, the Elite 45h do come with a two-year warranty that covers damage from water and dust.